mattgibson/reactify-rails/README.md

 of the JavaScript will live in `/webpack` in order to keep it totally separate from the rest of the app.
 * Modern JavaScript is worth learning and using.
-Webpack allows us to easily use [Babel](https://babeljs.io/) to transpile ES6/7, so this is set up from the start.
-We also have instant access to everything that npm has to offer
+Webpack allows us to easily use [Babel](https://babeljs.io/) to transpile ES6/7, so this is set up from the Start.
+We also have instant access to everything that npm has to offer.
 * Live reloading of JS and CSS is a huge time saver.
 This is also set up out of the box using [react-hot-loader V3](https://github.com/gaearon/react-hot-loader)
 * The best approach to using React and Rails is ultimately to have a single page